mlipok/Au3LibreOffice/Contribution_Docs/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to the best of our ability, make participation in our community a polite and respectful experience for all.
+We as members, contributors, and leaders pledge to the best of our ability, to make participation in our community a polite and respectful experience for all.

 We pledge to act and interact in ways that contribute to an open, welcoming,